coderefinery/coderefinery.org/content/_index.md

 We teach all the essential tools which are usually skipped in academic education so everyone can make full use of software, computing, and data.
-We don't just give courses , but are a training network that you can join to share the effort and bring better courses to your community.
+We don't just give courses, but are a training network that you can join to share the effort and bring better courses to your community.